Vine Ripe Nutrition Logo

 STEP TWO: Nutrition Assessment

-During our journey, I will take your diet history and we will discuss the foods you like to eat.
-And how to include these foods in your meal plan.
-After that, I give additional resources and tips.
-If you have IBS, we will determine if the low FODMAP diet or another approach is best.
+After that, I will provide you additional resources and tips.
+If you have IBS, we will determine if the low FODMAP diet or another approach is best for you.
 Additional assessments may be needed to make sure that we are on the right track.

 STEP THREE: Ongoing Support

-Depending on the amount of accountability and encouragement needed will determine how many follow-ups to monitor your progress and make needed adjustments.
+Depending on your health and nutrition concerns and the amount of accountability and encouragement needed, this will determine the number of follow-ups to monitor your progress and make needed adjustments.
 During follow-ups, you will be provided additional information for your journey.
-In addition, I provide clients with ongoing online support with the Vine Ripe Nutrition blog posts and recipes.

 Picture of Basket of Vegetables